-Exhibit 3: Proper and Improper References to the CFA Designation Proper References Improper References "Completion of the CFA Program has enhanced my portfolio management skills."
+Proper References Improper References "Completion of the CFA Program has enhanced my portfolio management skills."
 "CFA charterholders achieve better performance results."
 "John Smith passed all three CFA Program exams in three consecutive years."
 "John Smith is among the elite, having passed all three CFA exams in three consecutive attempts."
 "The CFA designation is globally recognized and attests to a charterholder's success in a rigorous and comprehensive study program in the field of investment management and research analysis."
 "As a CFA charterholder, I am the most qualified to manage client investments."
 "The credibility that the CFA designation affords and the skills the CFA Program cultivates are key assets for my future career development."
 "As a CFA charterholder, Jane White provides the best value in trade execution."
 "I enrolled in the CFA Program to obtain the highest set of credentials in the global investment management industry."
 "Enrolling as a candidate in the CFA Program ensures one of becoming better at valuing debt securities."
 "I passed Level I of the CFA Program."
 "CFA, Level II" "I am a 2010 Level III candidate in the CFA Program."
-"CFA, Expected 2011" "I passed all three levels of the CFA Program and may be eligible for the CFA charter upon completion of the required work experience."
-"CFA, Expected 2011" "John Smith, Charter Pending"
+"CFA, Expected 2011" "I passed all three levels of the CFA Program and may be eligible for the CFA charter upon completion of the required "CFA, Expected 2011" "John Smith, Charter Pending"